 Without throwing too many numbers at you (take a peek at The Water Project for a few stats if you’re curious), bottled water requires a lot of energy and fuel to produce, and most of the bottles end up in landfills.
 Do a quick Google Image search of “environmental impact of bottled water,” and you’ll see the sum of all of our daily choices.
 It’s shocking and disheartening.
-Reusable water bottles are a pretty easy way for us to make a dent in all this waste, whether at home or while traveling.
+Reusable water bottles are a pretty easy way for us to use less plastic and make a dent in all this waste, whether at home or while traveling.

 Reusable bottles are an easy way to make a dent in excessive waste from bottled water.Click To Tweet

 SAFE DRINKING WATER: If you’re traveling somewhere with safe drinking water, a simple stainless steel bottle like Healthy Human is a great option.
 As a bonus, it keeps your water cold all day, which is so refreshing on a hot day!

 UNSAFE DRINKING WATER: If you’re traveling somewhere with unsafe drinking water, you can look into water purification (not simply water filtration).
 Two popular options are Grayl and Lifestraw (I’m hoping to do some reviews on my next international trip, so feel free to let me know your suggestions in the comments below).
 Check out this post about drinking water safety for more info, and make sure to do plenty of your own research before using these water bottles in a country with unsafe drinking water.

 Tourists use anywhere from two to ten times the amount of water that locals do (see this PDF fact sheet from responsibletravel.org), but there are a few simple things we can do to reduce that usage.